nlf/urge.fish/README.md

 The rest is book-keeping and careful coding.
 There may be a few more opportunities for optimization.
 Send a PR if you find any!

-### Previous Design Iterations

-The tough problem here is keeping the execution time low, and communicating the dirty status from the job back to the parent.

-Here are a few other approaches that didn't pan out:

-* **IPC via universal variables**: variable contents are round-tripped by disk, which is a non-starter
-* **IPC via named FIFO**: fish is unable to hold the reader side of a named FIFO open, causing writers to block indefinitely
-* **IPC via tmpfs**: macOS does not have a `tmpfs` filesystem available by default
-* **Other POSIX IPC facilities**: these would necessitate a third-party binary dependency

 ## Known Issues

 * fish has a bug involving multi-line prompts not being redrawn correctly.
 You usually see this when invoking `fzf`.
-* lucid uses a background job to asynchronously fetch dirty status.
+* urge uses a background job to asynchronously fetch dirty status.
 If you try to exit while a dirty status has not completed, fish will warn you it is still running.
-Unfortunately, lucid is not able to `disown` the job because it needs to collect the exit status from it.
+Unfortunately, urge is not able to `disown` the job because it needs to collect the exit status from it.

 ## License
 MIT